aws/aws-fpga/FAQs.md

 The developer can create multiple AFIs at no extra cost, up to a defined limited (typically 100 AFIs per region per AWS account).
 An AFI can be loaded into as many FPGAs as needed.

+**Q: What regions are supported?**

+AWS FPGA generation and EC2 F1 instances are supported in us-east-1 (N. Virginia), us-west-2 (Oregon) and ue-west-1 (Ireland).

 **Q: What is the process for creating an AFI?**

 The AFI process starts by creating Custom Logic (CL) code that conforms to the [Shell Specification]((./hdk/docs/AWS_Shell_Interface_Specification.md).
 Then, the CL must be compiled using the HDK scripts which leverages Vivado tools to create a Design Checkpoint (DCP).
 That DCP is submitted to AWS for generating an AFI using the `aws ec2 create-fpga-image` API.

 Use the AWS CLI `describe-fpga-images` API to get information about the created AFIs using the AFI ID provided by `create-fpga-image`, or to list available AFIs for your account.
 See [describe-fpga-images](./hdk/docs/describe_fpga_images.md) document for details on how to use this API.

+**Q: Can I load an AFI on every region AWS FPGA is supported?**

+Yes, but you must first copy the AFI using the [copy-fpga-image](./hdk/docs/copy_fpga_image.md) API.
+You should generate AFIs in one region and use copy to make them available in other regions.
+Copy preserves the Global AFI ID used to load an AFI on a EC2 instance.

+Use [describe-fpga-images](./hdk/docs/describe_fpga_images.md) with the [--region command line option](http://docs.aws.amazon.com/cli/latest/userguide/cli-command-line.html) to list AFIs available in a specific region.
+Use `FpgaImageGlobalId` attribute and `fpga-image-global-id` filter to match AFI copies accross regions.

 **Q: Can I bring my own bitstream for loading on an F1 FPGA?**